-Change in education attendance/Change in education provider/Missing from education Absent from school / Non-school attendance Exclusion from school Glamorised view of criminality Entering / leaving vehicles driven by unknown adults / adults of concern described as out of control or as having risky behaviour by their family, carers or by practitioners Notes Family / Associate sings and analytic and sinks Family /Associate signs - vulerability and risks Parents / Carers not reporting young person missing Multiple or concerning contact (unknown adults / older young people) Young person feels indebted to an individual or group - drug debt Family or young person having to move or leave their home because of threats Associates known to be involved in criminality or Organised Crime Groups (OCG's) Living in a chaotic / dysfunctional household Relationship breakdown with family and or peers, sudden change of friendships Association with others who have been exploited · Tartgeted threats to family / threats at home Absence of safe trusted adult Ш Young Carer Young person has limited age appropriate friendships / struggles to maintain friendships Older 'relationship' with controlling adult.
-Association with older and/or risky peers Notes Other Services have not been able to engage with child Homeless / innapropriate accomodation (prompt)
+Arrested/Evidence of criminality Young person carrying / concealing weapons Change in education attendance/Change in education provider/Missing from education Absent from school / Non-school attendance Exclusion from school Glamorised view of criminality Entering / leaving vehicles driven by unknown adults / adults of concern described as out of control or as having risky behaviour by their family, carers or by practitioners Family /Associate signs - vulerability and risks Parents / Carers not reporting young person missing Multiple or concerning contact (unknown adults / older young people) Young person feels indebted to an individual or group - drug debt Family or young person having to move or leave their home because of threats Associates known to be involved in criminality or Organised Crime Groups (OCG's) Living in a chaotic / dysfunctional household Relationship breakdown with family and or peers, sudden change of friendships Association with others who have been exploited Tartgeted threats to family / threats at home Absence of safe trusted adult Young Carer Young person has limited age appropriate friendships / struggles to maintain friendships Older 'relationship' with controlling adult.
+Association with older and/or risky peers Notes Other

-Are Parents / Carers aware of these concerns?
-Does the child have awareness of these concerns?
+Services have not been able to engage with child Homeless / innapropriate accomodation (prompt) Notes Are Parents / Carers aware of these concerns? П Does the child have awareness of these concerns?
 Does the young person consent to you sharing this information?
 Does the parent consent to you sharing this information?